 Tell us about yourself and your work abroad?

 I’m Raksha from India, a travel blogger at The Roving Heart who is always in search for offbeat and enriching experiences around the world.
 I volunteered at a local B&B in Rome, helping with social media and blogging.
-It was just half an hour from Rome, in an Italian countryside.
+It was just half an hour from Rome, in the Italian countryside.
+There are lots of great things to do in Rome and outside of Rome.

 What made you decide to travel and work abroad?